netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_drone.md

 Description: the `GIT Tag Release` will tag the repository with the `last_deploy1 tag.

-Currently, the `GIT Config Update` step will contain following code.
-Pay attention to the following:
+Change the following:

-- Use the Gitlab access token name as created in the `Create Gitlab Access Token` section (e.g in our case the token was called `GIT_TOKEN')
+- use the Gitlab access token name (3rd line under the commands section) as created in the `Create Gitlab Access Token` section (e.g in our case the token was called `GIT_TOKEN')
+- comment out the 'Test MSO' dependency in the depends on part

 ```
   - name: GIT Tag Release